cristaloleg/awesome-manifesto/README.md

   - better navigation and git performance
 - [ ] release tags
   - tracking releases/deployments are simpler
+- [ ] omit release branches for patches (aka 0.1.x)
+  - use release tags for that
 - [ ] git submodules for components
   - better architecture consistency
   - UPD: highly debatable point